Language of instruction

 The course runs over two consecutive semesters, with seminars every other month.

-A seminar will last an hour and include two presentations with discussions and feedback.
+A seminar will last 1.5 hours and include two presentations with discussions and feedback.

 Each participant will prepare and give a presentation about their relevant methods and their scientific problems.